 // Create a store with the provided object as the initial state

-const store = mockStore({})
+const store = mockStore({});

 return store.dispatch(actions.fetchPostsIfNeeded(subreddit)).then(() => {

-We start with all the necessary imports, including redux-thunk
+Start with all the necessary imports, including redux-thunk

-Moving on, we have an afterEach
+You have an afterEach

-We then define the sequence of actions we expect to be taken when we call fetchPosts
+that will be returned as the response body.
+Then define the sequence of actions you expect to be taken when you call fetchPosts

+.
 This sequence implies that when fetchPosts

 is dispatched, it should generate a REQUEST_POSTS